<em>Arabis</em>, corbeille d'argent: plant and care for

 Remove faded flowers as they appear.

-Potential diseases and pests
+Diseases and potential pests

-Rock cress, Silver Basket
+Rock cress, silver basket

 Arabis caucasica ‘Alabaster’

-If sowing Arabis is possible in autumn under cold frame, propagation by cuttings and division remain the simplest and quickest methods.
+If sowing of Arabis is possible in autumn under cold frame, propagation by cuttings and division remain the simplest and quickest methods.

 When and how to take herbaceous cuttings of Arabis